INTRODUCTION

 (2) When you give something to the poor, do not have it trumpeted before you, as the hypocrites do in the synagogues and in the streets in order to be praised by the people.
 I assure you, they have received their reward in full already.

-When you give something to the poor, do not have it trumpeted before you,
+When you give something to the poor, do not have it trumpeted before you

-There might have been some rich Jews who trumpeted in public places to congregate the poor to receive alms from them.
+There might have been rich Jews who trumpeted in public places to congregate the poor to receive alms from them.
 Their prime motive was to get public attention and admiration.
-However, there is no known tradition of the donors blowing trumpets before the distribution of alms.
-So, Jesus might have used a figure of speech to notify how the rich sought public appreciation when they distributed the alms in public, like in the synagogues or streets.
-Regardless of whether it is real or metaphorical saying, the message is to avoid unnecessary announcement when we do charity.
+However, there is no known tradition of the donors who blew trumpets before the distribution of alms.
+So, Jesus might have used a figure of speech to refer to how the rich sought public appreciation when they distributed alms in public, e.g. in the synagogues or streets.
+Regardless of whether it is a real or metaphorical saying, Jesus’ message is to avoid unnecessary publicity when we do charity. as the hypocrites do

-Hypocrisy is the pretense of having a noble virtue that the person does not possess.
-It involves a show or act than reality.
-The Greek origin of the term is from theatrical acting.
+Hypocrisy is the pretence of having a noble virtue that the person does not possess.
+It involves a show or act rather than reality.
+The Greek origin of the term stems from theatrical acting.
 So, here it signifies taking the fake piety of a donor.
-Jesus used hypocrites on other occasions as well.
-The following are some examples: “When you pray, do not be like the hypocrites” (Mt 6:5).
-“You hypocrite, remove the wooden beam from your eye first” (Mt 7:5), and “Hypocrites, well did Isaiah prophesy about you when he said: ‘This people honors me with their lips, but their hearts are far from me’” (Mt 15:7).
+Jesus used the term ‘hypocrites’ on other occasions as well.
+The following are examples: “When you pray, do not be like the hypocrites” (Mt 6:5).
+“You hypocrite, remove the wooden beam from your eye first” (Mt 7:5), and “Hypocrites, well did Isaiah prophesy about you when he said: ‘This people honours me with their lips, but their hearts are far from me’” (Mt 15:7). in the synagogues and in the streets

-in order to be praised by the people.
+in order to be praised by the people

-I assure you,
+I assure you

 Jesus was sure of what he was declaring.

-they have received their reward in full already.
+they have received their reward in full already

-Jesus assured reward for all humanitarian works in the name of God.
+Those who help others deserve a reward either from the public or from God.
+Since the intention of the hypocrites was human admiration, they got it fully here, with nothing more left to their merit in heaven.
+Jesus assured a reward for all humanitarian works in the name of God.
 If we do them only for human recognition, we might miss God’s reward in heaven.
-Jesus guarantees compensation for any unrecognized labor for the Lord and the people.
+Jesus guarantees compensation for any unrecognized labour for the Lord and His people.

-(3) But when you give something to the poor, do not let your left hand know what your right hand is doing,
+(3) But when you give something to the poor, do not let your left hand know what your right hand is doing.

 (4) so that your gift remains really secret.
 Your Father who sees what is kept secret, will reward you.

-your gift remains really secret.
+Your gift remains really secret

 Secret giving can be primarily for almsgiving or personal giving.
 There can be acts of mercy that might need public documentation, like supporting charitable organizations and institutions.
-Jesus did some of his miracles of mercy in public.
-However, he prevented publicity for himself by asking some of his beneficiaries to keep quiet about the favors he did for them (Mt 8:4; 9:30).

-Your Father who sees what is kept secret, will reward you.
+Your Father who sees what is kept secret, will reward you

-God the Father is omniscient and knows the secrets of our hearts (Ps 44:2).
-“No creature is concealed from him, but everything is naked and exposed to the eyes of him to whom we must render an account” (Heb 4:13).
+God the Father is omniscient and knows the secrets of our hearts (Ps 44:2) – “No creature is concealed from him, but everything is naked and exposed to the eyes of him to whom we must render an account” (Heb 4:13).
 So, God understands the good deeds done in secret and will reward the donor.
 That can be in this life (Ps 37:25; 41:1-4; 112:9) or in the life after.
 “Lend expecting nothing back; then your reward will be great” (Lk 6:35).
-Jesus clearly expressed the reward in the afterlife in the words he would use at the last judgement (Mt 25:34-36).
+Jesus expressed the reward in the afterlife in the words he would use at the last judgement (Mt 25:34-36).
 The best kind of charity is when the giver does not know who the beneficiary is, and the receiver does not know the donor.
 God, who knows the goodwill of the donor, will reward that person.

 (Mt 6:5) When you pray, do not be like the hypocrites.
 They love to stand and pray in the synagogues or on street corners to be seen by everyone.
 I assure you, they have already been paid in full.

-When you pray, do not be like the hypocrites.
+When you pray, do not be like the hypocrites

 The necessity of prayer is presumed.
 That also should not be for public admiration, like some people do with almsgiving.
 Jesus calls such people hypocrites.

-They love to stand and pray in the synagogues or on street corners to be seen by everyone.
+They love to stand and pray in the synagogues or on street corners to be seen by everyone

-I assure you, they have already been paid in full.
+I assure you, they have already been paid in full

 (6) When you pray, go into your room, close the door and pray to your Father who is with you in secret; and your Father who sees what you do in secret will reward you.